 That gap between your floating floors and the subfloors may be troublesome when you need your steps to be quiet.
 In rooms where the floors are glued or nailed down, the connection between floor and subfloor layers reduces the sound from footfalls.

 On floating floors, however, the pressure of your steps on that air cushion can amplify your movement.
-So if you’re thinking of putting floating floors somewhere like a baby nursery or another space that should stay quiet, you may want to invest in a high-quality underlayment—according to Floor Covering News, an appropriate underlayment can almost entirely mitigate sound concerns.
+So if you’re thinking of putting floating floors somewhere like a baby nursery or another space that should stay quiet, you may want to invest in a high-quality underlayment.
+According to Floor Covering News, an appropriate underlayment can almost entirely mitigate sound concerns (often thought of as one of the biggest disadvantages of floating floors).

 Alternatively, if you like your home to be more of a hush-hush environment, we recommend checking out some traditional carpet options to explore what’s right for you.
 If you aren’t sold on carpet, you can always take it for a test drive with easily removable peel-and-stick carpet tiles.